Junipero Serra Peak

 Junipero Serra Peak is the highest mountain in the Santa Lucia range of central California with a height of 1,785 m.
 It is also the highest peak in Monterey County, and is located within the boundaries of Los Padres National Forest.
 It is named after Saint Junípero Serra, the Spanish Franciscan priest who founded the California Missions in the 18th century.
-There is a fire lookout, with a tower and building, near the peak that was constructed around 1935.
+Near the peak, there is a fire lookout consisting of a tower and building that was constructed around 1935.
 An unauthorized skiing operation on the summit was reported sometime before 1970.
 Good astronomical observing conditions were an early attraction to the peak.
-Astronomers scratched a trail to the summit in January 1880 to observe a total eclipse of the sun.
+Astronomers blazed a trail to the summit in January 1880 to observe a total eclipse of the sun.
 Observations from the peak were also made on the transit of Venus in 1882.